fenago/Grokking-Deep-Learning/Lab_8.md

 –.30
 film

-The three bold weights for “good” form the embedding for “good.”
+The three bold weights for "good" form the embedding for "good."
 They reflect how much the term
-“good” is a member of each
+"good" is a member of each
 group (hidden neuron).
 Words
 with similar predictive power
 have similar word embeddings